awsdocs/amazon-kendra-developer-guide/doc_source/submitting-feedback.md

 For example, suppose that your users search for the phrase "health care benefits\."
 If users consistently choose the second result from the list, over time Amazon Kendra boosts that result to the first place result\.
 The boost decreases over time, so if users stop selecting a result, Amazon Kendra eventually removes it and shows another more popular result instead\.
 This helps Amazon Kendra prioritize results based on relevance, age, and content\.

-Incremental learning is enabled for all indexes and for all document types\.
-For more information, see [Response types](response-types.md)\.
+Incremental learning is activated for all indexes and for all [supported document types](https://docs.aws.amazon.com/kendra/latest/dg/index-document-types.html)\.

 Amazon Kendra starts learning as soon as you provide feedback, though it can take over 24 hours to see the results of the feedback\.
 Amazon Kendra provides three methods for you to submit feedback: the AWS console, a JavaScript library that you can include on your search results page, and an API that you can use\.